jhoejbjerre/otp-access-demo/README.md

 This project uses GitHub Actions for continuous integration and deployment (CI/CD).
 The pipeline deploys sequentially through environments (Dev → Test → Prod) with manual approval required for Test and Prod.
-Deployed under one subscription for the POC in separate resource groups for each environment
+This is deployed under one subscription for the POC in separate resource groups for each environment

 ### Deployment Flow:
 ```markdown